flavioragni/CT_covid_detection_pyTorch/README.md

 References: Zhao, Jinyu and Zhang, Yichen and He, Xuehai and Xie, Pengtao (2020).
 COVID-CT-Dataset: a CT scan dataset about COVID-19. arXiv preprint. arXiv:2003.13865

-The "models" folder contains the best performing convolutional neural networks trained used Google Colaboratory and pyTorch.

 The file "CT_covid_detection_model.ipynb" is the notebook used for model training and evaluation in Google Colaboratory.
-A .pdf version of the notebook is also present in the main folder.
+It contains code for data preprocessing, model training and evaluation of the results.

 fr 2021-01-20